 that's good, at least...)

-I am a 41-year-old beast, passably resembling a human being, with no clue what I'm supposed to be doing with my life and no money to do it with even if I knew.
+I am a beast in her 40s, passably resembling a human being, with no clue what I'm supposed to be doing with my life and no money to do it with even if I knew.

 In the meantime, I review books, daydream too much, write and draw too little, and generally waste space by existing.